virtual-barcade/minesweeper-api/README.md

 - `checkCell` - Select a cell to sweep for a bomb.
 - `flagCell` - Flag a cell as possibly having a bomb.
 - `cellIsFlagged` - Check if a cell is flagged.
+- `getNumRows` - Returns height of underlying matrix i.e. number of rows.
+- `getNumColumns` - Returns width of underlying matrix i.e. number of columns.
+- `getNumBombs` - Returns number of bombs in matrix.
+- `getGameStatus` - Returns game status e.g. won, lost, or in-progress.

 Public Properties:

-- `numRows` - Height of underlying matrix i.e. number of rows.
-- `numColumns` - Width of underlying matrix i.e. number of columns.
-- `numBombs` - Number of bombs in matrix.
-- `status` - Game status i.e. won, lost or in-progress.
 - `grid` - A 2D array representing what the player sees when they play the game.

 #### Constructor